nihalahmed/GameCenterManager/README.md

 	3. Internet Connection.
 The `Reachability` class is used to determine if there is an active internet connection.
 GameCenterManager will still work without internet, however all saved data can only be uploaded with an internet connection.
 	4. Local Player.
 Check to make sure a local player is logged in and authenticated.

 This method may return **NO** in many cases.
-Use the `gameCenterManager: availabilityChanged:` delegate method to get an `NSDictionary` containing information about why Game Center is or isn't available.
+Use the `gameCenterManager:availabilityChanged:` delegate method to get an `NSDictionary` containing information about why Game Center is or isn't available.
 Refer to the section on delegate methods below.

 ###Report Score
 Report a score to Game Center using a Game Center Leaderboard ID.
 The score is saved locally then uploaded to Game Center (if Game Center is available).

     [[GameCenterManager sharedManager] saveAndReportScore:1000 leaderboard:@"Leaderboard ID"  sortOrder:GameCenterSortOrder];

 Set the Game Center Sort Order (either `GameCenterSortOrderHighToLow` or `GameCenterSortOrderLowToHigh`)  to report a score to Game Center only if the new score is better than the best one (depending on the sort order).
 There is no need for you to find out if a user has beat their highscore before submitting it - GameCenterManager will determine if the score should be submitted based on the parameters provided.

 ###Report Achievement
 Report an achievement to Game Center using a Game Center Achievement ID.
 The achievement and its percent complete are saved locally then uploaded to Game Center (if Game Center is available).

     [[GameCenterManager sharedManager] saveAndReportAchievement:@"Achievement ID" percentComplete:50];

 The `percentComplete` parameter specifies how much progress the user has made on an achievement.
 Specifiying a value of 100 will mark the achievement as completed.
 Values submitted between 1-99 will display in Game Center and show the user that they need to make more progress to earn an achievement. if you specify an achievement percent complete lower than the current percent complete, it will be ignored by Game Center.